natemc/qiss-clj/README.md

 * reshape (take a box) form of the # operator
 * partial function application
 * 3- and 4-arg versions of @ and .
+Allow : as the 3rd arg?  {y} works just as well and doesn't complicate things.
 * generic list literal with holes is a list constructor
 * get rid of :pass-global-env
 * if special form